How to Get Life Insurance in a Defined Benefit Plan [Template]

 • to fund a buy/sell agreement along with a tax deduction.
 In this situation, the surviving business owner would be the beneficiary of the policy.
 This provides the cash required to purchase the remaining business interest from the estate of the deceased business owner.

-funding Life Insurance inside a Defined Benefit Plan
+Funding Life Insurance in a Defined Benefit Plan

 Under defined benefit plan rules, one can utilize any type of insurance policies without restrictions.
 Universal or variable life policies can, therefore, be utilized in combination with stocks, mutual funds, bonds, CDs, etc. But an insured 412(e)(3) defined benefit plan is a little different.
 It is required to utilize a whole life policy in combination with a fixed annuity.
 Both plans enable business owners to make significant plan contributions.
 This is a great benefit for owners who are close to retirement age.